Bedroom - 2, Bathroom - 1.25

 |12/01/17 – 03/31/18||$110||$695||$2,295 – $3,000|

-Rates are plus 13.416% Hawaii State taxes and a cleaning fee, and standard security/damage deposit.
+Rates are plus 13.416% Hawaii State taxes, plus cleaning and other fees.

 You might be making reservations for Kehena Treetop Bungalow for only 3 days, but you’ll wish you had made them for much longer.